 - Frequently asked questions

 Going through university without an internet connection isn't an option.
-Look for the best student broadband deals: Reliable, flexible, and above all, affordable.
+Odds on, this will be the first time you have signed up for broadband.
+Ideally, you will look for the best student broadband deals: reliable, flexible, and above all, affordable.

 Student broadband deals